 Vargas notes that “failing to take action incurs a cost that no one should be willing to pay.
 Customers, suppliers, investors and employees are increasingly prioritizing environmentally-conscious companies, providing a competitive advantage for companies engaging in a low-carbon transition.
 Taking the first steps towards sustainability isn't difficult or costly, and businesses have the opportunity to become leaders in this space rather than playing catch-up and missing out on opportunities.”

 How can I adapt my digital strategy to be climate-ready?

-Walkowiak recommends three steps to adjust your digital strategy for climate change.
+Vargas recommends the following three steps to adjust your digital strategy.

 1. Review your goals and existing digital strategy

 To ensure your company is effectively addressing climate change concerns, it's important to review your goals and existing digital strategy.
 Begin by identifying the key climate-related issues and trends that are important to your customers and partners, and work with key employees to prioritize your company's climate change goals.
 These may include: